wolethomas78/Sales_Analysis/README.md

 ---

+### Key Insight: Profit by Product Category (Q1–Q3 2024)

+#### Chart Referenced
+Clustered Bar Chart – Profit by Product Category (Electronics, Sports, Clothing, Beauty, Home Goods) for Q1 to Q3 2024

+---

+#### Observation
+- Electronics leads in profit for **Q1** with **$17,389**.
+- Electronics profit declines to **$9,867** in **Q2**.
+- In **Q3**, Sports becomes the top profit category with **$7,152**, surpassing Electronics.

+---

+#### Interpretation
+Electronics shows strong early performance but experiences a significant profit decrease by mid-year, while Sports gains momentum and overtakes Electronics in Q3.
+This shift may indicate changing consumer demand or successful marketing initiatives in Sports.

+---

+#### Impact
+Sustained profit decline in Electronics could affect overall margins, while Sports’ growth represents an opportunity to increase profitability in a rising category.

+---

+#### Recommendation
+- Analyze factors causing Electronics’ profit drop, such as pricing or costs.
+- Invest in expanding Sports category promotions and product development.
+- Rebalance marketing and resource allocation toward high-performing categories to maximize profit growth.

 #### Observation
 Treadmill leads the top 10 products with revenues of **$5.2K in Q1**, **$6.0K in Q2**, followed by a notable decline to **$3.58K in Q3**.